 The expedition of 1912-1913 has been almost fatal for the Mawson himself, and his entire team has perished.
 Mawson has returned to the base only five months later since they left.
 However, during the course of the expedition the discoveries of Charles Wilkes were confirmed and vast areas of the continent were explored.
 The complete amount of the gathered information took 22 thick volumes to describe.

-In the 20s of XX century the flying operations over Antarctica has begun and it allowed to explore more closely mountain ranges and inner territories of Antarctica.
-Amongst the famous Antarctic explorers of that time were American aviator Richard Byrd, Norwegian captain Nils Larsen and American engineer Lincoln Ellsworth.
+In the 20s of the XX century the flying operations over Antarctica have begun and it allowed to explore more closely mountain ranges and inner territories of Antarctica.
+Amongst the famous Antarctic explorers of that time were American aviator Richard Byrd, Norwegian captain Nils Larsen, and American engineer Lincoln Ellsworth.

 Soviet expedition team disembarks diesel-electric ship Lena

 The Soviets also had a great interest in the scientific research of Antarctica and on Jan.
 6, 1956 the first Soviet expedition under the command of an experienced polar explorer and oceanographer Mikhail Somov has landed on the coast of the Davis Sea.
 Close to the disembarkation point the crews of two diesel-electric vessels “Ob” and “Lena” have built a settlement which was named Mirnyi (meaning “peaceful” in Russian).
 The Antarctic sector between 80 ° and 105 ° E. was not chosen by chance by these explorers.
-The coast of the mainland was mapped very roughly and imprecisely, and during the course of the expedition Soviet researchers have discovered many new islands, bays, capes and glaciers.
+The coast of the mainland was mapped very roughly and imprecisely, and during the course of the expedition Soviet researchers have discovered many new islands, bays, capes, and glaciers.
 In addition to the main base in the Mirny settlement by the end of 1956 two more stations have been built: Pioneer station and Oasis station.
 Nowadays there are 46 permanent stations in Antarctica.
-One of the countries which has special interest in Antarctica is Argentina which has 6 scientific stations here.
+One of the countries which has a special interest in Antarctica is Argentina with six of the stations under their flag.